DHARANIDHARAN03K/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: DHARANI DHARAN K
+RegisterNumber: 21223040036
 */
 ```module DFLIPFLOPNEGEDGE(D,Clock,Q,Qbar);
 input D,Clock;